OpenST/ost-wallet-sdk-react-native/README.md

 ### executeTransaction
-A transaction where Brand Tokens are transferred from a user to another actor within the Brand Token economy are signed using sessionKey if there is an active session.
+A transaction where tokens are transferred from a user to another actor within are signed using sessionKey if there is an active session.
 In the absence of an active session, a new session is authorized.

 ```javascript